 Inter-agency collaboration is necessary to effectively prepare for and respond to an environmental emergency such as a major oil spill.
 Partnerships enable spill response agencies to share knowledge and resources, allowing for greater preparedness.

-The Ministry of Environment participates in various partnerships to increase the Province’s spill prevention and response capacity.
+The Ministry of Environment and Climate Change Strategy participates in various partnerships to increase the Province’s spill prevention and response capacity.

 The “Spills aren’t Slick” campaign is a joint effort by B.C., Washington, Oregon and California to provide a single reporting number for spills on the Pacific West Coast.
 The purpose of this single reporting number is to increase the number of spills that are reported through international collaboration.